ACEsuit/ACE.jl/docs/src/devel.md

 ## Types and type hierarchy

-The `SHIPs.jl` package heavily utilizes composition (as opposed to inheritance), which is well aligned with Julia's type system and recommended style.
+The `ACE.jl` package heavily utilizes composition (as opposed to inheritance), which is well aligned with Julia's type system and recommended style.
 Basis sets and calculators are built from the following two base types:

 * `OneParticleBasis` : abstract supertype of a 1-particle basis
 * `PIBasis` : concrete implementation of a permutation-invariant basis